The Chipmunk Adventure: Release and promotion

 On February 28, 1986, the film was announced to be scheduled for a 1986 release.
 The film was shown one year before its release, at the 1986 Cannes Film Festival.
 The film was originally scheduled to be released in December 1986, but the film was still in-production at the time.
-The Chipmunk Adventure opened on May 22, 1987, through The Samuel Goldwyn Company and Bagdasarian Productions.
+The Chipmunk Adventure officially released on May 22, 1987 by The Samuel Goldwyn Company.

 According to Anne Thompson of The Orange County Register, it was initially predicted to outperform The Care Bears Movie, which was the most successful release distributed by The Samuel Goldwyn Company at the time.
 However, The Samuel Goldwyn Company spent $15 million to promote and market the film, compared to $24 million for The Care Bears Movie.
 (Note: According to the 1985 edition of Guinness Film Facts and Feats, the publicity budget of $24 million for its marketing of The Care Bears Movie was the largest publicity budget at the time.)
 Promotional tie-ins include Burger King, French's, and the film's soundtrack.
 The Goldwyn staff decided that it would appeal to both younger and older audiences, including the audience for The Care Bears Movie.
-The Chipmunk Adventure opened at No. 6 at the North American box office on its first weekend, grossing at $2,584,720 from 916 venues.
-The film grossed $6,804,312 in North America alone.
+The Chipmunk Adventure opened at No. 6 at the United States and Canadian box office on its first weekend, grossing at $2.6 million from 916 venues.
+The film grossed $6.8 million in the U.S. and Canada alone.